 The adoption of a nationally consistent approach to worker screening through the assessment of risk, identification of disqualifying offences and utilisation of an online application approach that necessarily limits excluded persons from applying for a clearance ensures that persons seeking to access and maintain work arrangements are able to do so on an equal basis nationally.
-It also contributes to the objective of ensuring people with disability are protected from risk of harm from unsafe supports and services.
+It also contributes to the objective of ensuring people with disability are protected from unsafe supports and services through the assessment of risk of harm to the person.

-The benefit of prescribing an application method implemented through the use of an online portal is that it provides clarity and certainty of the types and forms of information required by applicants, ensuring requirements are applied consistently to all applicants.
-Where the ability to make an application is restricted (in the case of persons who hold an exclusion), this is justified in order to ensure consistency of approach nationally, as well as minimise the risk of harm posed by a person who has been previously assessed and excluded under a worker screening framework from across all jurisdictions.
+The benefit of prescribing an application method implemented using an online portal is that it provides clarity and certainty in the types and forms of information required by applicants, ensuring requirements are applied consistently to all applicants.
+Where the ability to make an application is restricted (in the case of persons who hold an exclusion), this is justified in order to ensure consistency in the approach nationally, as well as minimise the risk of harm posed by a person who has been previously assessed and excluded under a worker screening framework from across all jurisdictions.

-The benefit of adopting a nationally consistent disqualifying offences framework is in providing certainty to jurisdictions and individuals that person's will be treated equally in their ability to seek and maintain employment in the provision of disability services.
-The ability to manage a person's clearance or application differently on the basis of their criminal history and other relevant information related to risk is justified as it allows for appropriate decision-making discretion in the screening of workers.
+The benefit of adopting a nationally consistent disqualifying offences framework is that it provides certainty to jurisdictions and individuals that applicants and clearance holders will be treated equally when seeking or maintain their employment in the provision of disability services.
+The ability to manage a person's clearance or application differently based on their criminal history and other assessable information related to risk of harm is justified as it enables appropriate discretion in decision-making.

-Similarly, the benefit of adopting a new risk assessment threshold based on unacceptable risk of harm posed allows for a nationally consistent approach and the ability to manage a person's clearance or application differently on the basis of their criminal history and other relevant information is justifiable as it allows for appropriate decision-making discretion for the screening of workers.
-The threshold also reduces the administrative burden on persons seeking to apply for a clearance who do not have any assessable information (and who therefore will receive an automatic clearance).
+Similarly, the benefit of adopting a new risk assessment threshold based on unacceptable risk of harm provides a nationally consistent approach.
+The ability to manage a person's clearance or application differently on the basis of their criminal history or other relevant information is justifiable as it allows for appropriate discretion in decision-making during the screening process.
+The threshold also reduces the administrative burden on persons seeking to apply for a clearance who do not have any assessable information and will therefore receive an automatic clearance.